sarat9892/sarat9892.github.io/README.md

-# F1 Facts
+# My Work

+Changed my mind.
+This is where I'll attempt to showcase everything that I'm doing.
+Or at least 'trying' to do.

-This is my first attempt at making an F1 themed visualization project.
+My first project is an F1 page.

 Stay Tuned!